-Therefore, a positive attitude does not affect their intentional behavior in paying Zakat because there is already a regulation on Zakat deductions from their salary/income.
+Therefore, a positive attitude does not affect their intentional behavior in paying zakat because there is already a regulation on zakat deductions from their salary/income.
 The results of this study are in line with other intention behaviors that are related to the absence of a positive influence of attitude on intention.
-Research conducted by Kiconco et al. (2019) related to intention to pay tax compliance, Kashif et al. (2017), Charag et al. (2020) in terms of consumer behavioral intentions related to Islamic banking, and Abdul Rahman et al. (2016) in terms of intention to use Islamic micro-investment model.
+Research conducted by (Kiconco et al., 2019) related to intention to pay tax compliance, Kashif et al. (2017), Charag et al. (2020) in terms of consumer behavioral intentions related to Islamic banking, and Abdul Rahman et al. (2016) in terms of Intention to Use Islamic Micro-investment Model.
 This can be a suggestion for the Zakat Management Organization to follow up.
-It is hoped that the Zakat Management Organization can provide education about the morals or etiquette of a Muslim, which is the main teaching of Islam to Muzakki.
+It is hoped that the Zakat Management Organization can provide education about the morals or etiquette of a Muslim, which is the main teaching of Islam to muzakki.

-H2 shows that the influence of religious leaders has no significant impact on intention (in terms of paying Zakat).
+H2 shows that the influence of religious leaders has no significant impact on intention (in terms of paying zakat).
 Therefore, the hypothesis is rejected.
-According to Saad (2020), an Islamic scholar's capacity to persuade Muslims to pay Zakat is viewed as a measure of religious leaders' power, especially in Zakat income/income of employees or workers.
+According to Saad (2020), an Islamic scholar's capacity to persuade Muslims to pay zakat is viewed as a measure of religious leaders' power, especially in zakat income/income of employees or workers.
 The influence of religious leaders is included in the composition of subjective norms in TPB.
-Subjective norms in this study are used to see how Muzakki determine their norms by considering the opinions of others about their behavior in paying Zakat.
-So, subjective norms are closely related to the influence of the Muzakki social environment on their behavior and intention (in the term of paying Zakat).
-The influence between the influence of religious leaders on the intention (in term of paying Zakat) means that when Muzakki are influenced by religious leaders/preachers/Amil Zakat regarding the obligation to pay professional Zakat, this can lead to the intention to pay Zakat from Muzakki who pay professional Zakat.
-The influence of religious leaders becomes a metric for Muzakki behavior that can be used to predict their propensity to pay professional Zakat.
+Subjective norms in this study are used to see how muzakki determine their norms by considering the opinions of others about their behavior in paying zakat.
+So, subjective norms are closely related to the influence of the muzakki social environment on their behavior on intention (in the term of paying zakat).
+The influence between the influence of religious leaders on the intention (in the term of paying zakat) means that when muzakki are influenced by religious leaders/ preachers/ amil zakat regarding the obligation to pay professional zakat, this can lead to the intention to pay zakat from muzakki who pay professional zakat.
+The influence of religious leaders becomes a metric for muzakki behavior that can be used to predict their propensity to pay professional zakat.

-It can be seen in this study that the influence of religious leaders has no significant positive effect on the intention to pay Zakat, even though it is seen from the t-statistic value, which has a positive, although not significant, nature.
-This can be interpreted as the influence of religious leaders having a positive effect on the intention to pay Zakat of professional Muzakki, but the results are not significant.
-It can be concluded that the Muzakki are not influenced by religious leaders/preachers/amil Zakat.
-They pay professional Zakat because they have to spend 2.5% of their wealth.
-This research is in line with Saad et al. (2020) and Cokrohadisumarto et al. (2020), who see that some Zakat payers (Muzakki) see that religious leaders/amil Zakat recommend paying Zakat at an amil Zakat institution, whereas they see that distribution by amil Zakat institutions is not evenly distributed for them.
-In this scenario, it is clear that the amil Zakat institution or Zakat management agency lacks reports on the impact of its distribution that have yet to be viewed by the public.
-As a result, the Muzakki think that Zakat management companies do not allocate Zakat monies to Mustahik in an equal manner.
-Zakat management organizations must endeavor to provide monthly collection and distribution records so that Muzakki may trust the invitation to pay Zakat at amil Zakat institutions or other Zakat management organizations.
+It can be seen in this study that the influence of religious leaders has no significant positive effect on the intention to pay zakat, even though it is seen from the t-statistic value, which has a positive, although not significant, nature.
+This, it can be interpreted that the influence of religious leaders can have a positive effect on the intention to pay zakat of professional muzakki, but the results are not significant.
+It can be concluded that the muzakki are not influenced by religious leaders/preachers/amil zakat.
+They pay professional zakat because they have to spend 2.5% of their wealth.
+This research is in line with Saad et al. (2020) and Cokrohadisumarto et al. (2020), that some zakat payers (muzakki) see that religious leaders/amil zakat recommend paying zakat at an amil zakat institution, whereas they see that distribution by amil zakat institutions is not evenly distributed for them.
+In this case, it can be seen that the amil zakat institution or zakat management organization lacks reports on the impact of its distribution not yet seen by the public.
+Therefore, the muzakki assume that zakat management organizations are not evenly distributed in terms of distributing zakat funds to mustahik.
+Therefore, zakat management organizations must strive to publish monthly collection and distribution reports so that muzakki has confidence in the invitation to pay zakat at amil zakat institutions or other zakat management organizations.